kaleidoswap/docs/docs/desktop-app/order-new-channel.md

 sidebar_position: 4
 ---

-# Order New Channel from a Lightning Service Provider (LSP)
+# Buy a New Channel from a Lightning Service Provider (LSP)

 This guide explains how to purchase a new Lightning Network channel with outbound liquidity from a KaleidoSwap LSP (Lightning Service Provider).
 This is particularly useful for users who want to quickly start trading new assets on the platform.